buildingSMART/IFC4.x-IF/tests/STN01/Dataset/README.md

 ### Stationing values according to national conventions

 The Italian national convention imposes to indicate at the beginning of the alignment the stationing value at the nearest value to a multiple of 50 meters, and then every 50 meters.
-In Figure 1, these values are indicated on the right side of the alignment.
+In the [Line layout](#line-layout), these values are indicated on the right side of the alignment.
 The values are the following:

 | #  | Type of element | Mileage |
 |----|-----------------|---------|